alexplumb/material-ui-phone-number/README.md

 # material-ui-phone-number
 Highly customizable phone input component with auto formatting.
-Based on the wonderful <a href="https://github.com/bl00mber/react-phone-input-2">react-phone-input-2</a> package.
+Based on the wonderful [react-phone-input-2](https://github.com/bl00mber/react-phone-input-2) package.

+It looks like this, but in Material Design:

 ![alt tag](https://media.giphy.com/media/l378A8qFNzgiuPUre/giphy.gif)

+Uses @material-ui/core/TextField for rendering the phone input

 ## Installation